aragon/plumbery/docs/permission.md

 # Permission

-Represents a single permission.
-A permission represents the relation between an app role and an entity.
+A single permission that represents the relation between an app role and an entity.

 ## Properties